antronerds/r2-tutorials/docs/Correlating_Genes.md

 	[**Figure 9: Select Color by gene**](_static/images/Findgenes_XYplotGeneColor.png)

 6. Another option to visualize the relation for the correlation of expressions in XY plot is to switch on the linear fit option.
 In the "More settings section".
-Turn on "lienar fit".
+Turn on "linear fit".

 	![Figure 10: linear fit option  ](_static/images/FindGenes_linearFitAdjust.png "Figure 9: Colored by expression")